nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Decreasing the quantity of a food: `dec`

-Decreases the quantity of a Food item in WIFE.
+Decreases the quantity of a food item in WIFE.

 Format: `dec INDEX [q/QUANTITY]`